openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/ate_tests/base_vrf_selection/README.md

 *   IPinIP

         *   Flow#1: IPinIP with outer source as not "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
+For Test-Case1, this will be ATE address connected to VRF-10.
+For all other test cases this will be the ATE IP address connected to the the Default VRF.
         *   Flow#2: IPinIP with outer source as "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
+For Test-Case1 and Test-Case2, this will be the ATE address connected to VRF-10.
+For all other test cases this will be the ATE IP address connected to the Default VRF.

 *   IPv6inIP

         *   Flow#1: IPv6inIP with outer source as not "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
+For Test-Case3, this will be ATE address connected to VRF-10.
+For all other test cases this will be the ATE IP address connected to the the Default VRF.
         *   Flow#2: IPv6IP with outer source as "222.222.222.222" and outer destination as the directly connected ATE IPv4 address in the VRF that the flow is expected to land.
+For Test-Case3 and Test-Case4, this will be the ATE address connected to VRF-10.
+For all other test cases this will be the ATE IP address connected to the Default VRF.

 *   Native IPv4